-Several initiatives have been developed in the Fatick region in f partnerships with technical support services, on land preservation, which can be capitalized on, thanks to the mobilization of technical support services.
+These projects have achieved results in the Fatick region in terms of partnerships with technical support services, the fight against land salinization, and land preservation, which can be capitalized on thanks to the mobilization of technical support services.
 However, they did not cover the entire current intervention zone (only two municipalities) and their action was limited.
-Furthermore, the proposed project differs from the previous ones, as it focuses on income generation and food security while maintaining/increasing ecosystem productivity in the face of increased climate risks.
+Furthermore, the proposed project differs from the previous ones in that it focuses on both income generation and food security (support for agricultural production and diversification).
 The aim is to help farmers find alternatives to the drop in their income caused by climate change by developing adaptation activities (control of productive water, promotion of market gardening, support for the processing of agricultural products, introduction of adapted varieties, etc.).
-The project will build upon the identified initiatives and will actively seek to build synergies with agriculture-related initiatives, through the signature of agreements and their involvement in the steering committee.
-The table below presents earlier initiatives and ongoing objectives/achievements/lessons learned, how they will inform the proposed project's design and implementation, and how synergies will be established.